Skip to main content

 Advancing evaluation theories and approaches through attention to problem-solving philosophies: Reductionism, systems thinking, and pragmatic synthesis

-Presenter: Huey Chen, PhD – Department of Public Health, Mercer University
+Presenter: Huey T. Chen, PhD – Department of Public Health, Mercer University

-Author: Huey Chen, PhD – Department of Public Health, Mercer University
+Author: Huey T. Chen, PhD – Department of Public Health, Mercer University

 Chair: Stewart I. Donaldson, Ph.D. – Claremont Graduate University